-1970s – A St. Paul’s School student named Daniel McCracken, 12 years old, fell to his accidental death in the abandoned grain elevators nicknamed Snakeland in Kenmore, NY sometime in the 1970s.
+1970s – A St. Paul’s School student named Daniel McCracken, 12 years old, fell 145-feet to his accidental death in the abandoned grain elevators nicknamed Snakeland in Kenmore, NY sometime in the 1970s.
 This would be the first recorded death in Snakeland since it closed in 1965 (while open for business it was called the Eastern State Mill, or the Agway Building).

 Two female students who went to Kenmore West Senior High School in the mid-1970s later claimed to have been groomed and repeatedly sexually molested by two different “coach-teachers”.
 Both of these “coach-teachers” worked at Kenmore West throughout the 1980s as well, and the rumors of grooming and sexual abuse continued unabated.